fayezkaabi26/pca-explorer/docs/index.md

 ***Figure 17: Cos2 plot*** <br>

 ### **Contribution plot**
 A contribution plot contains the contributions (in percentage) of the variables to the principal components.
-The contribution of a variable to a given principal component is the cos2 of said variable divided by the total cos2 of the principal component.
+The contribution of a variable to a given principal component is the cos2 of a said variable divided by the total cos2 of the principal component.
 <p>
   <img width="500" height="230" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/contribution-plot.png">
 </p>
 ***Figure 18: Contribution plot*** <br>

 ## Downloadable data tables
 This tab provides table overviews of the users PCA Analysis.
 Results correspond to the variables chosen as features in the 'Plots tab'.
 The user can decide to remove or keep outliers or use a covariance or correlation matrix in every tab.
 These inputs are also available in the 'Data table' tab and will populate the data tables accordingly.
 Users can download the tables as shown in this tab.
-Downloadable tables include: PCA scores, feature correlation analysis, eigen value analysis, loadings, squared cosines and contributions from PCA.
+Downloadable tables include PCA scores, feature correlation analysis, eigenvalue analysis, loadings, squared cosines and contributions from PCA.
 Any change in input of the variables used as features in the 'Plot' tab, removing outliers in the 'Data tables tab' and choosing between a covariance and correlation matrix in the 'Data tables tab' will automatically update the data table and also the downloadable data.
 All downloadable files will be saved in the 'Downloads' folder of your laptop in  ```.csv``` format.
 <p>
   <img src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/data-table.png">
 </p>